The End of the Batch Process: How Streaming Technology Will Change the World of Risk

 Data Streaming Tech Revolution

-There are 4 key pillars that is driving this revolution.
+There are 4 key pillars that are driving this revolution.

 1) Microservices Based Architecture